LucyWL/Log-events-document/README.md

 }
 ```
 ### Dialogue Node Event
-This log event will be captured when a player triggers a dialogue box during the gameplay.
+This log event will be captured when a player needs to select a conversation within a dialogue session.
 The description regarding specific variables under the variable of "specificEventDetail" can be found:

 - **dialogueID:** A unique ID is assigned to each dialogue section.
 - **dialogueNodeID:** A unique ID assigned to the dialogue box, which contains the choice nodes, within the corresponding dialogue section.